Table of Contents

-Guys, do you struggle with a hot, smelly groin?
-This topic might be uncomfortable (no pun intended), but it’s important.
-You’re looking for some serious and effective answers to help you out of a sticky situation.
-So here it is: Let’s talk about the super annoying, super awkward problem of stinky, sweaty balls.
+Guys, do you struggle with hot, smelly, sweaty balls?
+This topic might be uncomfortable, but it’s important.
+You’re looking for some serious and effective answers to help you out of a sticky, awkward situation, let’s talk about it!
+Your man parts deserve it!

 What Causes Ball Sweat (And Odor)?

 In general, many environmental and body-chemistry factors contribute to excessive sweating.
 Otherwise, you may have overactive sweat glands, a condition known as hyperhidrosis.

 Read on for a few likely suspects that could be contributing to your case of sweaty balls and swamp crotch.

 Heat makes us sweat.
 Seems like a no-brainer, right?
 Whether you’re living in the tropics or stuck in an office with the heat cranked too high, when your body temperature rises, you start to sweat.